Fay Skevington, Chief Executive Officer

 Kerry first found MACS when her son, Tyler, was diagnosed with coloboma at 6 weeks old.
 After googling coloboma she found MACS and some much-needed support.
 Kerry became a volunteer Caravan Coordinator for MACS in September 2017, once all her children started full time education.
 She really enjoyed giving back to MACS and in January 2018 she joined us as a member of staff.
 Kerry is working with our network of Local Event Organisers and Peer Supporters to ensure we continue to provide opportunities for families to meet up locally and get support from people who truly understand what they are going through.

 Robbie Crow, Chair

 As Chair of MACS, Robbie is responsible for leading the overall strategic direction of the charity, as well as overseeing the management of its services and the overall development of the organisation as a whole.

-Robbie is a keen traditional musician, a sailor, and a blogger for The Huffington Post.
+Robbie is a keen traditional musician and a sailor.

 Jenny Lupton, Secretary

 Jenny has been a trustee since 2010.
 Jenny’s son Ben, was born with slight Microphthalmia, Nystagmus and Gluacoma in his left eye and severe Microphthalmia in his right eye.
 Ben has also been diagnosed with Peters Anomaly Plus Syndrome and Sox2 Syndrome and has Intermittent Hearing loss, Microcephaly, Dyspraxia and developmental delay.
 Jenny is a major force behind Team MACS – helping to make sure that our fundraisers are supported and motivated.